 Inequalities, unlike equations that assert equality between two expressions, express a relationship of unequal values.
 Understanding the basic concepts and principles underlying inequalities is crucial before diving into the techniques of isolating variables.
 This involves grasping the different types of inequality symbols, the properties that govern operations on inequalities, and how these properties impact the process of isolating a variable.

 At its core, isolating a variable in an inequality involves performing operations on both sides until the variable is alone on one side.
 The goal is to simplify the inequality while maintaining its truth.
-This requires a solid understanding of the properties of inequalities, which dictate how certain operations affect the direction of the inequality.
-For example, adding or subtracting the same number from both sides does not change the inequality, while multiplying or dividing by a negative number reverses the direction of the inequality.
+Practically speaking, this requires a solid understanding of the properties of inequalities, which dictate how certain operations affect the direction of the inequality.
+As an example, adding or subtracting the same number from both sides does not change the inequality, while multiplying or dividing by a negative number reverses the direction of the inequality.

 Comprehensive Overview